What this FAQ covers:

 NOTE: Students can view the results page only after completing the quiz and cannot return to the results page once they close it.

 This is what students see on the quiz results page after they submit their answers:

 - The concepts (enabling outcomes) about which they got questions right

 - The concepts about which they got questions wrong and need to review

-- Each question they received on the quiz, whether they were correct, partially correct or incorrect on each question, which concept each question covers, and their level of confidence on each answer
+- Each question they received on the quiz, whether they were correct, partially correct or incorrect on each question and which section and skill each question covers.

 How can my students learn from their quiz results?